verdaccio/monorepo/CONTRIBUTING.md

 > Not allowed on this repository anymore, check `verdaccio/verdaccio` master branch.

-### Commiting Changes

-**Pull Requests that contains commits that do not follow these guidelines will not be merged.**

 ### Submitting a Pull Request

 The following are the steps you should follow when creating a pull request.